Tips to Help Manage Road Salt Use

 At the Region, we’ve developed a salt management plan which, by implementing other techniques to combat snow and ice, has decreased direct salt usage despite increasing roadway kilometres.
 We also continue to research new methods and apply best practices to reduce the amount of salt used while maintaining a safe bare pavement standard.

-Here are some tips to help reduce salt usage on your property while still maintaining safe conditions:
+Here are some tips to help reduce salt use on your property while still maintaining safe conditions:

-- Apply a small amount of salt across your driveway before falling wet snow and freezing temperatures to help prevent ice and snow from sticking and make it easier to clear.
+- Before snow falls or temperatures drop to freezing, apply a small amount of salt across your driveway to help prevent ice and snow from sticking.

 - Avoid ice build-up and reduce salt use by clearing snow from driveways and walkways as soon as possible.

-- Shovel snow first.
-Salt should only be used after the snow is removed and only in areas needed for safety.
+- After a snowfall, salt should only be used once the snow is removed and only in areas needed for safety.

 - Don’t pile your snow where it could melt across paved areas and re-freeze creating a slipping hazard.